 “CSR at its worst is a PR campaign led exercise that is more bothered about looking good rather than making genuine impact”

-And, as Rob explained to us all, no where was this more evident than at VW back in 2013.
-Rob took us through the astounding example of how VW were given an award by the World Forum for Ethics in Business for being an “Outstanding Corporation” due to “the leadership of Volkswagen in the assumption of corporate social responsibility and the implementation of outstanding and innovative projects”.
-Unfortunately, in 2015 it became clear that VW had designed a system to deliberately circumnavigate the emissions testing of their dirty engines while at the same time becoming the number one car manufacturer in large part because of their presumed environmentally friendly cars.
+And, as Rob explained to us all, no where was this more evident than at Volkswagen back in 2013.
+Rob took us through the astounding example of how Volkswagen were given an award by the World Forum for Ethics in Business for being an “Outstanding Corporation” due to “the leadership of Volkswagen in the assumption of corporate social responsibility and the implementation of outstanding and innovative projects”.
+Unfortunately, in 2015 it became clear that they had designed a system to deliberately circumnavigate the emissions testing of their dirty engines while at the same time becoming the number one car manufacturer in large part because of their presumed environmentally friendly cars.
 Corporate and social responsibility was clearly a PR exercise for them and nothing else.
-You can read more about it here.
+Read more about the Volkswagan emissions scandal.

 So, thinking of CSR as a PR campaign or showing the community how well you are supporting them is outdated and could even be bad business.
 Instead, again in the words of Rob Wolfe;